Canoeing The French River From Top To Bottom:

 This June my brother and I made a return visit the French.
 A couple of years ago we had spent a memorable week in mid-September paddling the French River delta from our put-in at Hartley Bay Marina.

-In the mid-1980s I had also paddled the upper French River a couple of times – once with my wife Laila and another with my bud Cyril.
+In the mid-1980s I had also paddled the upper French River a couple of times – once with my wife Laila and another with my buddy Cyril.
 On both occasions, we started off in Restoule Provincial Park and paddled down the Restoule River to where it meets the French.
+[Click here for a 2020 Ontario Parks map of the Restoule river canoe route.]

-Both times we also headed south just before Highway 69 to Cantin Lake and the Pickerel River system, which we paddled up to a take-out at Port Loring.
+Both times we also headed south just before Highway 69 to Horseshoe Falls and into Cantin Lake and up the Pickerel River system to Dollars Lake and an eventual take-out at Port Loring.

 - Canoe Pass,